 I want to give you a flavor of the sights that London offers, which are plentiful.
 I rate each site on a 1-10 scale, with 10 being an absolute must-see in my subjective mind.

 |The Rosetta Stone-|

 Awesome!
 The greatest museum I have ever seen, with apologies to the Louvre which I saw as a child.
-Many many artifacts from ancient civilizations rest here, from the Egyptian Pharaohs, to the Assyrians, Turks, Persians, and Greeks, the British Museum is the current collective resting place for them all.
-Compare and contrast these often disparate civilizations.
+Many many artifacts of ancient civilizations' rest here, from the Egyptian Pharaohs, to the Assyrians, Turks, Persians, and Greeks, the British Museum is the current collective resting place for them all.
+Compare and contrast these empires of yesteryear.